paulveillard/cybersecurity-pki/PKI-Architecture.md

 ### `5.2 - PKI Architecture #2: Private CA (Internal CA)`

+**Private PKI, private CA, internal PKI, or internal CA** — these are all different terms that describe the same thing.
+So, whatever you want to call it, private PKI boils down to having the PKI structure in place to secure your websites, services, devices, and other IT resources on your network.

+Want to issue private user authentication certificates that will be trusted within your network?
+Check.
+How about securing your virtual private network (VPN) access?
+Also check.
+IoT devices?
+Employee ID cards?
+Containerized environments?
+Check, check, check.
+At the risk of sounding like a late-night infomercial host, private PKI can be virtually everything you want it to be — you know, at least as far as securing your internal network and IT infrastructure goes.

+So, what does a private PKI architecture look like?
+Here’s a basic overview of what all of that entails:

 ### `5.3 - PKI Architecture #3: Managed PKI (mPKI or PKI-as-a-Service)`